Category: Computer Skill Test

 Who Goes to Nationals?

-The first-, second-, and third-place winners of this event will represent Nebraska in the Database Design and Applications event at the National Leadership Conference, providing they have not entered this event at a previous National Leadership Conference.
+The first-, second-, and third-place winners of this event will represent Nebraska in the Database Design and Applications event at the National Leadership Conference, provided they have not placed in the top 10 for this event at a previous National Leadership Conference.